menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 9th to the 23rd of March

 #### Logging and System Print Messages
-We've decided to use a logger
+We've decided to use a logger to log all actions and/or events during the application session.
+The logger has associated handlers and one of those outputs appropriate messages to console.
+Therefore from this point on there should never be a System.out.println call in our entire codebase.
+Refer to the appropriate logger to log INFO, WARNING, etc and its respective filter for end-user output to console.